FICS/disentangling_categorization/README.md

 conda run -n disent --no-capture-output python $DISENT_ROOT/plotting_main.py -e q1 -g 1 --recreate
 ```

-It will try to grab agent results database if it exists, otherwise it will schedule the analysis runs using agent checkpoints from above, then print results for Q1.
+It will try to grab agent results database if it exists, otherwise it will schedule the analysis runs using agent checkpoints from above, then print results for Table 1 in the paper.